Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Emurgo.
 Founded in 2017 and registered in Japan, Emurgo focuses on integrating businesses into Cardano’s blockchain.

-Cardano held an extended ICO from September 2015 until January 2017, raising just over US$62 million, and it launched the first phase of its mainnet in September 2017.
+Cardano held an extended ICO from September 2015 until January 2017, raising just over $62 million.
+It launched the first phase of its mainnet in September 2017.

 Next for Cardano: the roadmap

-- Byron featured the launch of the Cardano Settlement Layer mainnet
+- Byron.
+The first phase and launch of the Cardano Settlement Layer mainnet in 2017.

-- The addition of sidechains to enhance the ability to move Ada, improve scalability and allow the addition of new features without forking
+- Basho.
+Moving forward, the fourth phase will focus on scaling.
+The addition of sidechains will enhance the ability to move ADA, improve scalability and add new features without requiring major updates to the network.

 What to watch out for

-As the roadmap above reveals, there’s still a long way to go until Cardano is fully developed.
-While its initial release occurred in September 2017, there are still many crucial features yet to be added.
-For example, smart contracts and sidechains are still some way off.
+As the roadmap above reveals, Cardano is not yet fully developed.
+While its initial release occurred in September 2017, there are still many crucial features to be added.
+Smart contract deployment is imminent but scalability via sidechains is a little way off.

 The bottom line

-Cardano has huge potential but, like so many other popular cryptocurrency projects, still has a long way to go before that potential might be realised.
-In the meantime, there are several other smart contract platforms at various stages of development while Ethereum, the biggest and best-known of them all, continues to grow.
-Whether or not Cardano can deliver on its promise remains to be seen.
+Cardano has huge potential but, like so many popular cryptocurrency projects, it still has a long way to go before the potential is realised.
+There are several other smart contract platforms at various stages of development, and Ethereum, the biggest and best-known of them all, continues to dominate.
+Whether or not Cardano can deliver on its promises remains to be seen.

-There’s a lot to like about its science-based approach, its development team and the architecture underpinning its system.
-And if Cardano can effectively find a balance between the needs of users and regulators, there are many who say it could have a very bright future indeed.
+There’s a lot to like and admire about its science-based approach, its development team and the architecture underpinning the system.
+If Cardano can effectively find a balance between the needs of users and regulators, there are many who say it could have a very bright future.

-However, as always, make sure you do your own research before buying.
+As always, remember to do your own research before investing.

 Disclosure: At time of writing the author holds IOTA and XLM.